Plan the production of breeding litters

-- Purebred mating’s at approx. 8-10 % – higher if the number of rejected gilts is high.
+- Purebred matings at approx. 8-10 % – higher if the number of rejected gilts is high.

 - Monitoring of the gilt production – know your production and productivity.

 However, keep in mind that the baseline and key figures are individual in each herd.
-These figures, should merely be considered as a guideline principle.
+These figures should merely be considered as a guideline principle.
 The figures should always be assessed individually during the planning phase, and adjusted on an ongoing basis according to the actual situation within the herd and the general market.

 Ensured relationship – planning and handling throughout the sows cycle

 Making sure that relationships are correct is at the core of the DanBred breeding system, and should be applied in all routines.
-In order for the genetic potential to be utilized, it is essential to be able to trace the origin of the animals.
-There are several routines and tools that can be used in the everyday management, where the most important element to remember is – controlling all routines in each housing section, where registration and tagging of the animals are characteristic for the quality assurance of the breed management within each herd.
+In order for the genetic potential to be utilised, it is essential to be able to trace the origin of the animals.
+There are several routines and tools that can be used in everyday management, where the most important element to remember is – controlling all routines in each housing section, where registration and tagging of the animals are characteristic for the quality assurance of the breed management within each herd.

 The mating unit – first step:

 The first step in the production of breeding animals occurs in the mating unit.
-At this point it is already necessary to heighten attention and accuracy, which is further exemplified by additional tagging and registration.
+At this point, it is already necessary to heighten attention and accuracy, which is further exemplified by additional tagging and registration.

 - Hanging of sow cards or pen cards with gilt and sows that are expected to be used for breeding – ensures increased attention to these animals.

-- Insert a sow tag in the sows right ear at the first mating – providing extra identification that is linked to the animals DanBred ID-number.
+- Insert a sow tag in the sow’s right ear at the first mating – providing extra identification that is linked to the animal’s DanBred ID-number.

-- Only one boar is used per litter – the same boar is used for both first and second mating.
+- Only one boar is used per litter – the same boar is used for both the first and second mating.

 - Make sure to note and register the exact boar used so there is no doubt, and it is easy to prepare the correct semen doses for the second mating.

-- However, remember that it is the date of the first mating that is registered in the herds management program and sent to the DanBred databank.
+- However, remember that it is the date of the first mating that is registered in the herds’ management program and sent to the DanBred databank.

 The gestation unit – take care of your sows:

-In the gestation period it is all about handling and management of the sows.
+In the gestation period, it is all about handling and management of the sows.
 However, the handling of sows producing breeding animals is also about registration and securing the data that forms the foundation of the breeding litters moving forward.

 - Use a batch card system (or similar) – you will always have an overview of the sows that have been mated and it is possible to highlight breeding litters.
 At the same time, it will ease the ongoing planning in periods with a larger number of returns.